rclone/rclone/docs/content/azureblob.md

 flag.
 Note that rclone can't set `LastModified`, so using the `--update` flag when syncing is recommended if using `--use-server-modtime`.

+MD5 hashes are stored with blobs.
+However blobs that were uploaded in chunks only have an MD5 if the source remote was capable of MD5 hashes, e.g. the local disk.

 ### Performance